 Dain has been in Korea since 2003, living in Ulsan and Paju, before finally moving into Seoul.
 Prior to teaching here he lived in Australia and Dunedin, New Zealand where he worked in student radio.
 Although a big fan of most genres of Korean music, he has a curse that within one month of proclaiming a Korean act is his current favorite at least one member gets called up to military service.

 Korea Gig Guide was founded in 2008 by Mark Russell, who has been a fan of Korean music (old and new) since the 1990s, and spent years working as a journalist in Korea.
-He no longer lives in Korea or is much involved in the Gig Guide, though.
+He moved to Spain for four years but recently returned, and now works as culture editor for the Korea JoongAng Daily Newspaper.
 You can reach him at koreapopwars at gmail.com.